PopulStay/mvp/README.md

 ```
  This will begin a new Ethereum blockchain.
 It will output 10 accounts that it has put 100 ETH into, and the mnemonic to generate them.

-5. In the truffle console, type `migrate`.
+5. In the truffle console, type `migrate --reset`.
 This will compile our contracts and add them to the blockchain.

 6. Install [Metamask Chrome Browser Extension](https://metamask.io/).